StarDEXio/website/index.en.markdown

     <h2>Fee distribution.</h2>
     <p>
       90% of the fees will be distributed to token holders, 10% will be used for platform upkeep.
-97% of the tokens will be sold.
+90% of the tokens will be sold.
-      Unsold tokens will be burned.
+      Unsold tokens will be added to the liquidity pool.
     </p>
 </div>
 <div class="main-right__mid">